Walmart Robots Will Scan Empty Shelves At 90 Seconds Per Aisle

 The fear of robots replacing humans has been confirmed by a report by the McKinsey Global Institute.
 The report estimated 400 million to 800 million human employees will lose their jobs by 2030.

 For now, at Walmart, the human employees are still needed, since the robot can only scan shelves, and someone needs to restock the items.
-However, the introduction of a robot that can restock shelves, could displace human workers in the future.
+However, the introduction of a robot that can restock shelves could displace human workers in the future.
 And robotics companies are already working on new technologies to create more sophisticated robots.
 For example, a startup called Kindred is tackling the challenge of creating a robot that can grab objects of various sizes.